Drug-drug interactions tool

 Hypersensitivity Reactions, Including Anaphylaxis

 - Hypersensitivity reactions, including cases of angioedema and anaphylaxis, have been reported in the postmarketing setting.
 If signs or symptoms of serious hypersensitivity reactions develop during treatment, discontinue TRIKAFTA and institute appropriate therapy.
-Consider the benefits and risks for the individual patient to determine whether to resume treatment with TRIKAFTA
+Consider benefits and risks for the individual patient to determine whether to resume treatment with TRIKAFTA

 Concomitant Use With CYP3A Inducers